Massine/Electric_motor_temperature/README.md

-# Electric_motor_temperature
+# Electric_motor_torque
-Implementation of machine learning models to predict the temperature of electric engine rotor
+Implementation of machine learning models to predict the torque of an electric motor

-test to import to Drive